Laurence Harvey: Director

 Harvey made his directorial debut with the crime drama The Ceremony (1963), in which he also starred.
 It was shot in Spain for United Artists.

-Harvey played King Arthur in the 1964 London production of the Alan Jay Lerner and Frederick Loewe musical Camelot at Drury Lane.
+Harvey played King Arthur in the 1964 London production of the Alan Jay Lerner and Frederick Loewe musical Camelot at the Theatre Royal, Drury Lane.

 He was the male lead in an adaptation of W. Somerset Maugham's Of Human Bondage (1964), co starring Kim Novak.
 Harvey had been connected to the project for several years.
 It was a troubled shoot, with Harvey and Novak clashing, and original director Henry Hathaway leaving during the shoot and being replaced by Ken Hughes.
 During filming, kidnap threats were made against both Harvey and Novak by student organisations.

 The Outrage (1964) was director Martin Ritt's remake of Akira Kurosawa's Japanese film Rashomon (1950).
 Besides Harvey, the film starred Paul Newman and Claire Bloom, but was unsuccessful critically and commercially.

 Harvey reprised his role as Joe Lampton in Life at the Top (1965), directed by Ted Kotcheff.
 This is considered one of his best later performances.

-Harvey had his first commercially successful film in a number of years with Darling (1965), starring Julie Christie and Dirk Bogarde.
+He had his first commercially successful film in a number of years with Darling (1965), starring Julie Christie and Dirk Bogarde.
 While Harvey's role in the film is short, his involvement enabled director John Schlesinger to raise financial backing for the project.
 Harvey starred in a version of The Doctor and the Devils directed by Nicholas Ray from a script by Dylan Thomas but the film was not completed.

 Harvey co-starred with Israeli actress Daliah Lavi in the comedy The Spy with a Cold Nose (1966), a parody of the James Bond films.
 Harvey did The Winter's Tale (1967) and then Dial M for Murder (1967) for American TV.